bheisler/blog-hugo-source/content/post/pennys-sword-rwby-part1.md

 that I've added a number of shining new mistakes to that experience which I hope to not repeat.

-Because this part needs to be cut on both sides, I need to be able to flip over the work piece without actually moving it relative to the bed of the CNC machine.
+Because this part needs to be cut on both sides, I needed to be able to flip over the work piece without actually moving it relative to the bed of the CNC machine.
 In my case, this means drilling a couple of holes through the material into the sacrificial board on the bed of the machine, into which I can place pieces of dowel.
-In theory, I can then flip the material over, make sure the dowels are seated in their holes in the sacrificial board, and then carry on cutting on the other side.
-In practice, the fact that I have to use standard drill bits combined with the much higher RPMs of the router meant that this operation caused nasty tearout.
-I can probably solve this by adding another piece of sacrificial material on top of the workpiece.
+In theory, I could then flip the material over, make sure the dowels are seated in their holes in the sacrificial board, and then carry on cutting on the other side.
+In practice, the fact that I had to use standard drill bits combined with the much higher RPMs of the router meant that this operation caused nasty tearout.
+I could probably have solved this by adding another piece of sacrificial material on top of the workpiece.

-Another problem is the fact that this CNC machine doesn't have any sort of tool-changing device, so I have to manually change tools and adjust the zero after every operation.
+This CNC machine doesn't have a tool-changer, so I had to manually replace the tool multiple times during the cut.
 That wouldn't be so much of a problem except it's easy to accidentally reset the zero for the wrong axis part way through the process, rendering it impossible to finish.
 Which is what I did the first time I tried cutting the guard.
 The second time, my work piece came loose and I was informed that I had the movement speed of the CNC router set far too high.
 Since this CNC machine is someone's home-brew DIY project, it's somewhat lacking in documentation.
 Fortunately nothing was damaged except my MDF.

 This is about when I decided that maybe it'd be easier to just print it instead.
+This actually worked, which is nice.
+It took a lot of sanding, puttying, priming and repeating before it looked smooth enough, but I did get there in the end.
+It even printed in the 1/4 inch holes on either end to attach it to the rod inside the blade, though I did have to use a 1/4 inch rat tail file to open them up a bit.

+TODO: Insert image of the guard ring

+The guard also has some other parts.
+First, some flat segments to turn the ring into a complete guard, which I laser-cut from acrylic and then finessed a bit with my files until they fit into the ring.
+Second, there are some sections that are raise above the center of the guard and have a power-symbol design that lights up.
+Those were also laser-cut from MDF and acrylic.
+All of these small MDF pieces were filleted with a sanding sponge, sealed with CA and primed.

 ## Hilt

+Compared to all of this, the hilt was actually quite easy.
+I cut a couple of sections of dowel to about twice the necessary length and took them to the makerspace.
+After some failed experiments with the drill press, I asked a couple of the guys there to help me with using the lathe to drill along the center of the dowel.
+I'll be honest - they did the work for me (thanks Al and Scott!).
+Then I just cut the oversized dowel in half and had two hilt-sized bits of wood which fit nicely on the 1/4 inch rod extending from the blade.
+One real one and a backup in case I messed up the first one.
+Helpful tip - always make spares.
+More often than not, you'll end up needing them.

+I'd originally planned to try to use a spokeshave to cut the round dowel, but the spokeshave was too dull to cut with when it arrived.
+Learning how to sharpen blades is another one of those skills I really ought to learn sometime.
+For now, though, I just clamped the dowel down in my vice and went at it with my files and a sanding sponge.
+I've yet to find a more versatile tool than my cheap set of hand files from Home Depot.

+The hilt has a raised section on either end.
+Initially, I thought I'd heat up some 1mm styrene, wrap it around and glue it in place.
+This didn't work (probably because I was trying to use a hair dryer and hot water.
+Maybe a heat gun would have worked).
+After puzzling about it for a while, I came up with a better idea.
+I cut a strip of thinner styrene which was flexible on its own.
+Then I wrapped that around the hilt multiple times, using styrene cement to glue each layer to the one beneath it like a roll of tape.
+This left an edge where the styrene strip ended, but some filing and sanding blended that in nicely.
+The styrene cement bonded the styrene to itself but not to the wood, so I mixed a bit of epoxy and glued the two styrene end-caps to the dowel.

+This all worked pretty well, but the two end-caps weren't quite flush with the sides of the hilt.
+I fixed that by scooping some baking soda into the gaps, tapping it a bit to get it inside, and then scraping away the excess.
+With the baking soda filling the gap, I dripped some thin CA (by this point I'd bought a new bottle) inside.
+Baking soda causes CA to harden instantly and take up more space than CA normally does, so this filled in the gaps nicely.
+A bit more work with some needle files and sanding twigs to clean up the excess and it was ready to go.

+TODO: Insert image of hilt

+TODO: Write conclusion and show glued-together blade.